-Throughout 2019 we achieved the following milestones within the Quality Teaching and Learning Strategic Direction of our School Plan:
+Throughout 2020 we achieved the following milestones within the Quality Teaching and Learning Strategic Direction of our School Plan:

-- K-2 teachers continued to work with the new Literacy and Numeracy Progressions, entered data into PLAN 2 and used the reporting features to assist with teaching and learning programs. - Stage 2 and Stage 3 began to refine the development of assessment tasks in Literacy and Numeracy. - Staff undertook professional learning on the new PD/H/PE syllabus. - Staff engaged with and participated in fortnightly Spirals of Inquiry sessions facilitated by the Deputy Principal Instructional Leader with a focus on writing across the school. - Additional Weebly websites have been set up for ATSI Units and Wellbeing Units for teachers to access and use.
+- K-2 teachers continued to work with the new Literacy and Numeracy Progressions, entered data into PLAN 2 and used the reporting features to assist with teaching and learning programs. - Stage 2 and Stage 3 began to refine the development of assessment tasks in Literacy and Numeracy. - Staff undertook professional learning on the new PD/H/PE syllabus. - Staff engaged with and participated in fortnightly Spirals of Inquiry sessions facilitated by the Deputy Principal Instructional Leader with a focus on writing across the school. - Stage based units of work were developed to support the learning from home period.